 Well, you also need congressional oversight.

-I mean, that's part of their job too.
+I mean, that's part of their job, too.

-But but nothing ever comes of it, Sean.
+But nothing ever comes of it, Sean.

-If uh I would say, yes, you're correct, if anything ever came from it.
+I would say, yes, you're correct, if anything ever came from it.

-But like Benghazi, nothing comes of these things, a waste of money and a waste of time.
+A waste of money and a waste of time.

 What's your take, Dan Bongino?